drojaazu/suddendesu/content/entry/happy-birthday/index.md

 ![ekorz even had labels printed and ROMs burned, then sent me a physical copy!!](img/cake_fighter.jpg)

-Meanwhile, beyond the digital veil, Real Life has changed so dramatically in these ten years that it's nearly unbelievable.
+Meanwhile, beyond the digital veil, Real Life has changed so dramatically for me in these ten years that it's nearly unbelievable.

 I married an amazing woman, had two great kiddos, moved to another country, obtained permanent resident status there, and just recently bought a house with the intention to stay here the rest of my life.
 I count myself lucky and am extremely thankful that my life has been so wonderful.

 Of course, that also means my responsibilities have multiplied.
-I no longer have the freedom to trace disassemblies until four in the morning, or the time to meticulously test all aspects of a theory over the course of two weeks while writing an article.
-I have other projects as well, like [chrgfx](https://github.com/drojaazu/chrgfx) and [Megadev](https://github.com/drojaazu/megadev); or other interests like [photography](https://www.flickr.com/photos/wapomatic/) and [posting about Japanese bubble era media](https://bubblism.jp/).
-And that's not even mentioning my primary jobs as software developer and tour guide that demand most of my attention.
+I no longer have the freedom to step through disassemblies until four in the morning, or to spend weeks meticulously testing all aspects of a theory that popped into my head halfway through writing an article.
+I have other projects as well, like [chrgfx](https://github.com/drojaazu/chrgfx) and [Megadev](https://github.com/drojaazu/megadev); and other interests like [photography](https://www.flickr.com/photos/wapomatic/) and [posting about Japanese bubble era media](https://bubblism.jp/).
+And that's not even mentioning my primary jobs as software developer and tour guide and, most importantly, father and husband that demand most of my attention.

 To really put a sharp point on it all, I'm now 41 years old, staring down 42 in just a few months; while I'm sure I have a few decades left, it's around this time that the spectre of mortality begins to weigh on one's mind.
 Time is more precious than ever, and there's so little of it to go towards hobbies after work and family take their share.